ANTERIOR KNEE PAIN

 - Weight loss (in some cases)

-- Orthopedic shoes may need to be prescribed
+- Orthopaedic shoes may need to be prescribed

 - Anti-inflammatory medication

-In severe cases, your orthopedic surgeon may recommend surgery.
-In this case, Dr Pirjol will perform arthroscopy.
+In severe cases, your orthopaedic surgeon may recommend surgery.
+In this case, Dr Pirjol will perform an arthroscopy.